FivesquareSoftware/Cumulus/Docs/API/index.md

 ## About

-Cumulus is a simple, powerful and blazing🔥 fast Cocoa HTTP+REST client that makes creating Cloud-backed apps drop dead easy.
+Cumulus is a simple, powerful and blazing🔥 fast Cocoa HTTP+REST client that makes creating Cloud-backed apps stupidly easy.

 ## Getting Started